zxmfke/deepwiki-md-chrome-extension/README.md

 - During batch conversion, all pages will be visited sequentially, please be patient
 - All files will be packaged into a ZIP file named after the current page title
 - The ZIP file contains a "README.md" file listing links to all documents

+## Roadmap

+Future planned features include:

+- Automatic translation to other languages before conversion
+- Enhanced local storage options
+- Integration with cloud services:
+  - Google Drive
+  - Feishu/Lark Docs
+  - Microsoft OneDrive
+  - Notion
+  - And more...

+Feel free to contribute or suggest new features by creating an issue or pull request.